DataBiosphere/toil/docs/architecture.rst

 For directory inputs, the directory listing is stored in Directory object.
 Each individual files is imported into Toil file store.

-The initial workflow Job is created from the toplevel CWL document, and
+An initial workflow Job is created from the toplevel CWL document.
+Then, control passes to the Toil engine which schedules the initial workflow job to run.

 When the toplevel workflow job runs, it traverses the CWL workflow and creates a toil job for each step.
 The dependency graph is expressed by making